Democrats’ new primary calendar remains unresolved. The party insists that’s OK

 “We don’t have a choice to delay the primary.
 Maybe Iowa’s different,” said New Hampshire Democratic National Committeeman Bill Shaheen.

 If New Hampshire presses forward with its plan to go first, and Biden opts not to campaign there, one of his challengers could see a bump in support.
-That would be potentially embarrassing to the president, though the DNC has pointed to polling showing Biden with a substantial lead in the state’s primary.
+That would be potentially embarrassing to the president, though Biden supporters have pointed to polling showing the state’s primary remains far from really competitive.

 “I don’t think the DNC is going to do anything that’s going to change what we’re going to do,” Shaheen said of the national party’s continuing work to overhaul its primary.
 “We just don’t like getting pushed around much.”